-At yesterday's hearing in the human rights subcommittee that I chair, we came together to shine a light on the brutal, illegal, and dehumanizing use of torture and forced disappearance of human rights lawyers and rights advocates in China.
+We are here today to shine a light on the brutal, illegal and dehumanizing use of torture and forced disappearance of human rights lawyers and rights advocates in China.

 We shine a light on dictatorships because nothing good happens in the dark.
-And, as we learned yesterday, there are some very dark places in China.
+And, as we will learn today, there are some very dark places in China.